 In Der Baulöwe © DEFA-Stiftung, Waltraut Pathenheimer

-Annekathrin Bürger was born on April 3, 1937 in Berlin.
-Bürger first worked as a set design assistant after she failed her entrance examination to drama school.
-It was only during an appearance in a short documentary that she was discovered by director Gerhard Klein, who cast her in the leading role in Eine Berliner Romanze.
-She played an unassuming young woman, the love interest of Hans, played by Ulrich Thein, who later became her first husband.
+Annekathrin Bürger was born in Berlin on April 3, 1937.
+After failing her drama school entrance examination, she worked as a set design assistant.
+Thanks to an appearance in a short documentary, she was discovered by director Gerhard Klein, who then cast her in the leading role in Eine Berliner Romanze.
+She played an unassuming young woman, the love interest of Hans—played by Ulrich Thein, who later became her first husband.

 Bürger made no secret of her critical attitude regarding cultural affairs in East Germany and officially protested against the expatriation of singer-songwriter Wolf Biermann in 1976.
-At the time of the fall of the GDR, she was chair of the National People’s Movement congress.
+She was a member of one of the groups that organized the historic Berlin demonstration on November 4, 1989, where she performed Bulat Okudzhava's song “Words of a Political Prisoner to Stalin.”
+At the time of the collapse of the GDR, she chaired the National People’s Movement Congress.

 Bibliography & More:

 Bürger, Annekatrin and Kerstin Decker.
 Der Rest der bleibt.
 Erinnerungen an ein unvollkommenes Leben.
-Berlin: Das Neue Berlin, 2011.
+Munich: Droemer, 2007.

 |2013||Sein letztes Rennen (His Last Race)|

 |2004||18 – Allein unter Mädchen (Surrounded, TV series)|